tianocore/edk2-libc/AppPkg/ReadMe.txt

 included in your application's INF and DSC build files.
 These are described in the CONFIGURATION section, below.

-A subset of the Python 2.7.2 distribution is included as part of AppPkg.
-If desired, the full Python 2.7.2 distribution may be downloaded from python.org and used instead.
+A full distribution of the Python 3.6.8 has been included as part of AppPkg.
+But only a subset of the features have been enabled for UEFI use case.
+Python files that had to be modified for EDK II are in the AppPkg\Applications\Python\Python-3.6.8\PyMod-3.6.8 directory.
-Delete or rename the existing Python-2.7.2 directory then extract the downloaded Python-2.7.2.tgz file into the AppPkg\Applications\Python directory.
-This will produce a Python-2.7.2 directory containing the full Python distribution.
-Python files that had to be modified for EDK II are in the AppPkg\Applications\Python\PyMod-2.7.2 directory.
-These files need to be copied into the corresponding directories within the extracted Python-2.7.2 directory before Python can be built.
+These files need to be copied into the corresponding directories within the Python-3.6.8 directory before Python can be built.
+This can be achieved by running the srcprep.py available under AppPkg\Applications\Python\Python-3.6.8.

 BUILDING